 This module explores Youth Intervention as a profession and examine the many important roles you play in successfully supporting youth.

-Youth Development-Understanding Milestones from Infancy to Adolescence
+Youth Development-Understanding Milestones from Middle Childhood to Adolescence

 This module gives you key insights into healthy developmental outcomes, as well as factors that support or inhibit positive youth development.